Ai Accountant

 Arbitral tribunal services to business entities, 18 percent RCM.

 Director services to companies or LLPs, 18 percent RCM on sitting fees and professional charges.
+Per CBIC Circular No. 199/11/2023-GST, reimbursement of expenses to directors is excluded from RCM valuation.

 Security services supplied by non body corporates to registered persons, 18 percent RCM.